 Common Pitfalls:

-How to Avoid: Be transparent.
+Be transparent.
 Avoid overclaiming.
 Make sure PDPA and ASAS rules are followed on all campaigns.

 Without proper tracking, you won’t know what drives your sales.